Healesville: Present

 Healesville is known for the Healesville Sanctuary, a nature park with hundreds of native Australian animals displayed in a semi-open natural setting and an active platypus breeding program.

 The Yarra Valley Railway operates from Healesville Station on every Sunday, most public holidays and Wednesday to Sunday during school holidays.

-Schools in Healesville include the Healesville Primary School, St Brigid's Catholic primary school, the rural Chum Creek Primary School, Badger Creek Primary School, Healesville High School and Worawa Aboriginal College, an Aboriginal school whose former students include noted Australian Rules Footballer David Wirrpanda.
+Schools in Healesville include the Healesville Primary School, St Brigid's Catholic primary school, the rural Chum Creek Primary School, Badger Creek Primary School, Healesville High School and Worawa Aboriginal College, an Aboriginal school whose former students include Australian Rules Footballer David Wirrpanda.

 Much of what is now Healesville lies on the ancestral land of the Wurundjeri people.
 An Aboriginal reserve known as Coranderrk, set up in 1863, was located just south of the main township.

 Industries in and around Healesville include sawmilling, horticulture, tourism and viticulture.

 Healesville has an active CFA (Country Fire Authority) volunteer fire brigade established in 1894.
 The Healesville Rural Fire Brigade was formed in 1941, then disbanded and membership amalgamated with the Healesville Urban Fire Brigade in 1985.
 The amalgamation of the Chum Creek Rural Fire Brigade with the Healesville brigade occurred in 1996.
 The Healesville Fire Brigade now operates a main and a satellite station with members from both the Healesville and Chum Creek areas.

 Healesville is the southern terminus of the Bicentennial Heritage Trail, which, at 5,330 km (3,310 mi), is the longest trail of its type in the world.
 The northern end of the trail is at Cooktown, Queensland, a town 328 kilometres (204 mi) north of Cairns.

 Population

-At the time of the 2016 census, there were 7,461 people in Healesville.
+At the time of the 2021 census, there were 7,589 people in Healesville.